 However, other terms also came into use -- especially people analytics, talent analytics and workforce analytics -- and were often still used synonymously, although HR analytics remained dominant as the catch-all term until recent years.

 In terms of meaning, talent analytics has been almost indistinguishable from the other terms, touching on everything from recruitment to workforce planning.

 Workforce analytics tends to refer both to the macro elements of HR strategy -- for example, the effect of changing demographics or issues surrounding skill gaps -- and more narrowly focused workforce planning issues, such as the staffing needed for a particular region or labor costs and productivity.

 People analytics has largely become the dominant term, according to many thought leaders, since all aspects of HR strategy, at their core, relate to people.
 Understanding talent pipeline issues and assessing which wellness and learning programs are working, for example, are all about people.

 In addition, the term HR analytics suffers for its original connotation as analytics exclusively for and by the HR department, whereas today, analytics is increasingly being used to improve all aspects of employee experience by managers and others across the company.
 Moreover, the actual administration of the analytics tools typically needs expertise outside the HR department and requires the help of data analysts and IT.

 HR metrics vs. HR analytics

 One point of confusion may be the difference between HR metrics and HR analytics.
-In essence, metrics describe concrete measures of past performance, while analytics uses data to gain insights or predict future patterns.
+In essence, metrics describe concrete measures of past performance, while analytics uses those measurements to gain insights or predict future patterns.
 Metrics typically describe basic information, like how many candidates applied, how many employees left the company and other descriptive measures, while analytics looks at answering questions such as what educational background best helps indicate future high performers or why top performers are leaving.